guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Orchestration/Kubernetes.md

 To scale up an application in Kubernetes, a new Pod is created altogether with a new instance of the same application.
 Additional Pods can be deployed on a new node in the cluster. <span style="color: #3588E9">--></span> It will have a new node added to the cluster to expand the clusters physical capacity.

 Pods <strong style="color: #d79921">usually have a 1 to 1 relationship with containers</strong> running an application.
-To scale up new Pods are created, and to scale down an existing Pod is deleted.
+To scale up, new Pods are created, and to scale down, an existing Pod is deleted.

 >[!note]
 >Additional containers <strong style="color: #d79921">are not added</strong> to an existing Pod to scale the application.